The GP 13: Los Angeles’ Best Restaurants

 8370 W. 3rd St. | 323.782.9033

 Styled to look like an East Coast clam shack (buoys, taxidermied fish, and life belts line the wood-paneled walls), Son of a Gun is one of those spots that could probably routinely fill a space five times its size.
 While you might have to wait for a seat, the linguine and clams, peel and eat shrimp, insane sashimis, shrimp toast, smoked trout with crackers, and mini lobster rolls fully justify the time spent.
 (One of their biggest hits, the fried chicken sandwich, has nothing to do with the sea.)
 If this list were ranked, Son of a Gun would be my number one.

 8539 W. Sunset Blvd. | 310.652.0523

 This quintessential sushi spot (it’s one of our favorites below) is tucked away on the second floor of a nondescript strip mall on Sunset; it’s a good thing, since seats (and opening hours) are limited.
 It’s strictly Omakase at the sushi bar, and well worth it—should you take this option, you’ll have to cross your fingers that the blue crab hand roll (more and more ubiquitous around LA, but still superb) and skip jack sashimi are on the night’s menu.

 1633 Abbot Kinney Blvd. | 310.392.6644

 You’d never guess that The Tasting Kitchen sits on one of Venice’s busiest thoroughfares: It’s partly because of the fortress-like entrance, and partly because the loft-y, two-floor space revolves around a small grove of transporting olive trees.
-The food—modern Italian by Portland transplant Casey Lane—is excellent, made even better by the comfortable, leather wrapped Eames chairs, and always kind and attentive service.
+The food—modern Italian—is excellent, made even better by the comfortable, leather wrapped Eames chairs, and always kind and attentive service.